 Ubisoft’s new arcade shooter Space Junkies is out and ready for intrepid players to enter its Orbital Arenas.
-This “jetpack-fueled” multiplayer action game is full of outlandish weapons, gear, and and over-the-top galactic action.
+This “jetpack-fueled” multiplayer action game is full of outlandish weapons, gear, and over-the-top galactic action.
 We’ve followed Space Junkies since before the June 2018 closed beta and are thrilled the game has finally made its way into orbit.

 We spoke with Ubisoft Producer Adrian Lacey to learn more about Space Junkies and why it’s not your average spacefaring VR shooter.